-- 5.2.1 The Permittee shall install, calibrate, maintain, and operate a system to continuously monitor and record the indicated parameters on the following equipment.
-Each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.
+5.2.1 The Permittee shall install, calibrate, maintain, and operate monitoring devices for the measurement of the indicated parameters on the following equipment.
+Where such performance specification(s) exist, each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.